kapilt/juju-dbinspect/readme.rst

 including relation data which is normally opaque.

-This is intended as a foresnic tool for advanced users to diagnose or examine the state of the system.
+This is intended as a foresnic tool for advanced users to diagnose or examine the state of the environment.

 ***Use at own risk.
 This can break between any juju versions***